Air India Disaster: The only surviving passenger – who is he, where he sat and why did he survive? [Film]

 Place 11A – the key to survival?

 Ramesh occupied seat 11A – the window on the left side of the aircraft, in the first row of economic class, right next to the emergency exit, crew cabin and toilets.
 It was this location that could play a key role in saving it.
-Aviation experts emphasize that emergency exits often offer better chances of escaping in the event of a disaster, although this is not the rule – every accident has its unique dynamics.
+Aviation experts point out that emergency exits often offer better chances of escaping in the event of a disaster, although this is not a rule – everyone accident has its unique dynamics.

 How did he survive the crash?
 Firsthand Relationship

-Ramesh tells that after a few seconds after the start he felt something was wrong – the plane did not gain height, the lights started flickering, and then the machine suddenly hit the building and stood in flames.
+Ramesh tells me that just a few seconds after the start he felt something was wrong – aeroplane It didn't get high, the lights started flickering, and then the machine hit the building violently and stood in flames.
 For a moment he was convinced he was dead.
 When he regained consciousness, he noticed a crack in the hull next to his place and managed to get out through it, though he suffered burns to his hands.

 "I don't know how I got out of this alive.
-I've seen people die around me, stewardesses, passengers...
-I just got out" – he reported from the hospital bed.
+I saw death People around, stewardesses, passengers...
+I just got out of the hospital bed."

 Ramesh was still trying to find his brother who was sitting nearby, unfortunately with no effect.